 You guys, you must try these cookies!

-The recipe comes from my friend Mary’s new cookbook, and it is spectacular.
+This recipe comes from my friend Mary’s new cookbook, and it is spectacular.
 Just from looking at the list of ingredients I knew they would be delicious but they exceeded all of my expectations.
+The dough for these cookies is mixed together in one bowl and cleanup is a breeze.
+One of Mary’s specialties is creating amazing baked goods with less fuss.

 The Weeknight Dessert Cookbook